Teopanzolco Cultural Center

 Meanwhile, the main triangular-shaped roof comprises a large stepped ramp that emerges from the intersection with the horizontal platform that surrounds it and substantially reduces the physical presence and visual impact of the new building, as well as converting the roof itself into an additional open-air auditorium, which has the archeological site as a backdrop.
 This great triangular esplanade forms the roof of the auditorium’s main hall, and contains another, smaller triangular esplanade that in turn forms the roof of the main lobby.
 Both platforms descend in opposite directions and create a visual interplay of inclined planes that can be appreciated from different points of the building.
 The main lobby is a semi-open space with strategically located apertures permitting cross-ventilation, avoiding the use of electrical air conditioning systems.
 The axis of composition of the triangular floor plan of the entrance space was deliberately aligned with the main pyramid.
 As a result, the lobby placed exactly opposite the pyramid becomes a viewpoint and a space for meeting before or after events, and a space that establishes an ongoing dialogue with contemporary cultural life and the presence of the past.

--Honorable Mention at XV National and International Mexican Architecture Biennial 2018
+- Honor Mention at the XV National and International Mexican Architecture Biennial 2018

--Winner of Silver Medal at the III Mexico City Architecture Biennial 2018
+- Winner of Silver Medal at the III Mexico City Architecture Biennial